 - Increase your vegetable intake but ensuring that your lunch and dinner meals each include at least 1-2 cups of salad or vegetables

 So, yes, what we eat does have a direct effect on our mood and quality of life.
 Be persistent with these positive dietary changes and you will feel the benefit over time.

-Get in touch with one of our dietitians today who can help step your through the process and provide meal plans and recipes aiming to improve your overall mood and mental health.
+Get in touch with one of our Accredited Practising Dietitians today who can help step your through the process and provide meal plans and recipes aiming to improve your overall mood and mental health.